seerkong/kana.c/README.md

-# Kunu
+# Kana
-Kunu is a programming language.
+Kana is a programming language.
 Heavily inspired by Scheme, _why's Potion language, JSON, XML.

-Note: Kunu isn’t done yet.
+Note: Kana isn’t done yet.
 The implement may make breaking changes and produce new bugs at anytime.
 Just play it for fun.

 # DONE list
 - [x] a CPS (Continuation Passing Style) tree-walking interpreter